-Many Americans struggle with the development of cellulite, which is typically described as dimples resembling cottage cheese or the texture of an orange peel.
-This skin condition happens to women and men of all sizes and often worsens with age, but there are a few ways to combat cellulite and strengthen your weakening connective tissues.
-While lotions and creams do little to nothing to reduce cellulite, laser treatments such as Cellulaze can stimulate your body to repair your tissues and produce more collagen.
+Many women struggle with the development of cellulite, which is typically described as dimples resembling cottage cheese or the texture of an orange peel.
+This skin condition happens to women of all sizes and often worsens with age, but there are a few ways to combat cellulite and strengthen your weakening connective tissues.
+While lotions and creams do little to nothing to reduce cellulite, laser treatments, such as Cellulaze, can stimulate your body to repair your tissues and produce more collagen.

 Cellulite is the breakdown of connective tissue in your skin.
 These tissues link your skin and deeper tissue layers and hold small fat chambers within them.
 The subcutaneous fat deposits bulge out when your tissues are weakened or damaged and create a visibly pockmarked look on your skin.
 It’s most common in the thighs, buttocks, abdomen and arms, but cellulite can appear in other areas with poor circulation and excess fat.

 The appearance of cellulite isn’t necessarily a sign that you’re out of shape because it can occur in fit men and women as well.
 Women are more likely to have cellulite than men because they tend to have more fatty tissue in the hip and thigh regions.